new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-turn-websites-into-llm-ready-data-using-firecrawl/'>How to Turn Websites into LLM-Ready Data Using Firecrawl</a> by Manish Shivanandhan
+1. <a href='https://www.freecodecamp.org/news/react-handbook-for-beginners-learn-jsx-hooks-rendering/'>The React Handbook for Beginners – JSX, Hooks, and Rendering Explained</a> by Oluwatobi Sofela
-2. <a href='https://www.freecodecamp.org/news/how-to-create-and-style-tables-with-vanilla-javascript/'>How to Create and Style Tables with Vanilla JavaScript</a> by Md.
-Fahim Bin Amin
+2. <a href='https://www.freecodecamp.org/news/how-to-turn-websites-into-llm-ready-data-using-firecrawl/'>How to Turn Websites into LLM-Ready Data Using Firecrawl</a> by Manish Shivanandhan

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.